Elissa (singer): Early life

-Elissar Zakaria Khoury was born on 27 October 1971 in Deir Al-Ahmar, Lebanon to a Lebanese father, Zakaria Khoury, who was a poet and a Syrian-Lebanese mother, Youmna Suud from Wadi al-Nasara.
-Her maternal grandmother was also Lebanese from Marjayoun.
+Elissar Zakaria Khoury was born on 27 October 1971 in Deir Al-Ahmar, Lebanon to a Lebanese father, Zakaria Khoury, who was a poet and a Syrian-Lebanese mother, Youmna Suud from Wadi al-Nasara and Marjayoun.
 She has three brothers named Ghassan, Camil, Jihad and two sisters, Norma and Rita.
 Elissa and her siblings were later raised in the Beqaa Valley.
 On the day of her birth, she was delivered by a midwife due to the lack of hospitals at her birthplace; her grandmother had left her as she was not a boy.
 Throughout her childhood, she had a very close relationship with her father, as well as her sister Norma; being very heartbroken when she had gotten married and moved away while Elissa was 14 years old.
 Elissa revealed that she had a difficult childhood due to witnessing frequent disputes between her parents; additionally noting that while her father was a calm person, her mother was stricter and harsh.
 At the request of her father, she and her sister Norma attended a French boarding school, where one of the nuns known as "Sister Samira" had discovered her musical talent.

 Elissa graduated from the Lebanese University with a degree in political science.
 Although she had a degree in politics, she was additionally interested in making music.
 Therefore, after graduating, she decided to pursue a professional career in show business and in music.